-Unit aim The purpose of this unit is to provide the learner with the knowledge and skills to support individuals to negotiate environments.
+Unit aim The purpose of this unit is to provide the learner with knowledge, understanding and skills to promote active support to increase an individual's participation in tasks and activities.
+It is aimed at those whose role includes planning, monitoring and providing direct support and assistance to individuals.